GTNewHorizons/BloodMagic/README.md

 ![CCA4.0](https://licensebuttons.net/l/by/4.0/88x31.png)

-Blood Magic: AlchemicalWizardry by WayofTime is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Blood Magic: Alchemical Wizardry by WayofTime is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ## Installation Instructions

 This mod requires "Minecraft Forge" in order to operate.
 It is incredibly easy to download and set up, so you might as well get to it!

 1. Download [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.7.10.html).
-"Recommended" and "Latest" will both yield the same files - you want the "universal", not the source.
+"Recommended" and "Latest" will both yield the same files.
+Download "Universal" to install it manually.
 Forge also has an "Installer" option, so all you need to do is launch that program and it will make a lovely Forge profile.
-If you haven't, look up how to use the installer if you are confused!
 2. Download the latest version of Blood Magic from the [Releases Page](https://github.com/GTNewHorizons/BloodMagic/releases) (ignore versions that end with `-pre` if you are not looking to test in-development features).
 3. Place the mod in the `.minecraft/mods` folder.
 If you use the official Minecraft launcher from Mojang, check [this page](https://minecraft.wiki/w/.minecraft) on the Minecraft Wiki to find it.
 If you use a different launcher, check its interface for a "Minecraft Folder" button, "View Mods" button, or something similar.